kdave/kdave.github.io/qemu-2.11-if=scsi.md

 title: qemu 2.12 does not support if=scsi
 ---

-Afterh update of qemu to version 2.12, my testing vms stopped to just warn about the `if=scsi` (with a bit more cryptic message), and did not want to start.
+After update of qemu to version 2.12, my testing vms stopped to just warn about the `if=scsi` (with a bit more cryptic message), and did not want to start.